ippunippuni/ippunippuni.github.io/program.md

 >

-Please note that due to the COVID-19, the workshop will be held virtually.
+Please note that due to the COVID-19, the workshop was held virtually.

+The video of the workshop is available [here](https://icwsm.org/virtual/v/workshops_3.html) for those who registered for the workshop.

 **Date**: June 8th from 9 AM to 12:45 PM EDT (tentative). <br/>